MilosFaktor/AWS-Serverless-Web-Crawler/docs/BUILD-JOURNAL.md

 # 📓 Build Journal: Serverless Web Crawler
-This build journal documents the full technical journey of designing and deploying a Serverless Web Crawler on AWS.
-It captures the architecture, challenges, iterations, and lessons learned during development.

 ## 🎥 Demo Video
 Watch the full crawler in action on LinkedIn:
 👉 [Watch Demo Video](https://linkedin.com/in/your-link)

+This build journal documents the full technical journey of designing and deploying a Serverless Web Crawler on AWS.
+It captures the architecture, challenges, iterations, and lessons learned during development.

+## Diagram

 <img src="screenshots/0-diagram.png" width="750">